MarkvanMents/docs/content/studio-how-to/pages-how-to-configure-form.md

----
-title: "Configure a Form and Show Items Related to It"
+# Configure a Form and Show Items Related to It
-category: "Pages"
-description: "Describes how to configure a list of items in Mendix Studio."
-menu_order: 10
-tags: ["studio", "pages", "list", "how to"]
----

 ## 1 Introduction